Gasherbrum I (8,068 m) – Pakistan – 2004

 Katja: “We arrived 13th june in base camp and in the beginning we had excellent weather.
 However, it lasted only until 22nd June.
 The rest of the climbing season in Pakistan was known for its disappointing weather: unceasing snow relieved only by high level storms for days on end, interspersed with only a day or two of good weather.
 Several expeditions returned home without having achieved their goals.

-Unfortunately, the fun at the top is quickly overshadowed during the descent when the Spanish climber José Antonio Anton suffered a fatal fall just below the summit.
+Unfortunately, the fun at the top was quickly overshadowed during the descent when the Spanish climber José Antonio Anton suffered a fatal fall just below the summit.
+All day the teams had climbed without (fixed) ropes.
 A terrible end to a beautiful climb, collaboration and experience.”